COVID19 ANALYSIS BY THE R42 INSTITUTE

 This graph shows a moving 7-day average of the growth rate of new cases over the last 7 days.
 Looks like the rate of growth is slowing.
 Note, even if the growth rate tends to zero - cases are still being reported, just not growing each day.
 We will have to watch and fit with a different curve, if the growth rate becomes negative.
 (Desktop view only.)

 This graph shows the number of new deaths each day in the San Francisco Bay Area.
 It includes a trend line which shows that the death rate is still growing.
 (Desktop view only.)

 This graph shows new cases averaged over the previous 7 days for each county in the Bay Area.
 The lock down started on March 16, with the peak in cases following 2 to 3 weeks later (possibly, partly due to there being more testing).
 We can also see a gradual drop off after this peak.
 Note, that the peak in deaths arrived 2 to 3 weeks after the peak in cases.
+July 1 shows sharp spikes in most counties perhaps because complacency on opening up.
 (Desktop view only.)